-7.3.5.2.3 Depot power supply
+7.3.5.2.4 Depot power supply

-Depot power supply 1.
-General information 1.1 Description This service includes the use of an electrical connection for the supply of non-traction electric train systems.
+î.
+Depot power supply General information 1.1 Description Electricity connection for the power supply to non-traction electric train systems.
 1.2 Locations Information on the presence of depot power supply at specific stabling yards is available in the form of maps.
 These maps are available on the ProRail Logistics Portal .
-1.3 Opening times Regular opening hours: Monday to Sunday from 00:00-24:00.
-1.4 Technical characteristic Wall socket (predominantly type CEE 3-pole for 230V and type CEE 5-pole for 400V) ProRail offers various types: 230V, 1-phase AC, various currents 400V, 3-phase AC, various currents 1.5 Information related to the user charge The charge for the use of this service is included in the charge for the stabling service, see Chapter 7.3.5.2.1.
+1.3 Opening times Regular opening hours: Monday to Sunday from 00:00-24:00 hrs.
+1.4 Technical characteristics A distinction is made between: - Depot power supply 230 V - Depot power supply 400 V 1.5 Information related to the user charge The charge for the use of this service is included in the charge for the stabling and shunting service, see section 7.3.5.2.1.
+1.6 User conditions The depot power supply is only suitable for powering non-traction electric train systems.
+A non-traction electric train system must be able to withstand a shutdown and (automatic) restart of the depot power supply.
+A maximum of one user/train may be connected to a connector (wall socket).

-7.3.5.2.4 Train preheating
+7.3.5.2.5 Train preheating

-Train preheating General information 1.1 Description Electricity connection for the climate control of railway vehicles and non-traction electric train systems.
+t Train preheating 1.
+General information 1.1 Description Electricity connection for the climate control of railway vehicles and non-traction electric train systems.
 1.2 Locations Information on the presence of train preheating at specific stabling yards is available in the form of maps.
 These maps are available on the ProRail Logistics Portal .
-1.3 Opening times Regular opening hours: Monday to Sunday from 00:00-24:00.
-1.4 Technical characteristic Socket with 1500V DC from the overhead contact line: - fixed wall socket, 1500V DC - flexible socket, 1500V DC 1.5 Information related to the user charge The charge for the use of this service is included in the charge for the stabling service, see Chapter 7.3.5.2.1.
+1.3 Opening times Regular opening hours: Monday to Sunday from 00:00-24:00 hrs.
+1.4 Technical characteristics Socket with 1500V DC from the overhead contact line: - fixed wall socket, 1500V DC - flexible socket, 1500V DC 1.5 Information related to the user charge The charge for the use of this service is included in the charge for the stabling and shunting service, see section 7.3.5.2.1.

+7.3.5.2.6 Filler hydrants

-7.3.5.2.5 Filler hydrants
+i į Filler hydrants

-Filler hydrants 1.
-General information 1.1 Description Water connections for the filling of the reservoirs of railway vehicles.
-1.2 Locations Information on the presence of filler hydrants at specific stabling yards is available on the ProRail Logistics Portal.
-1.3 Opening times Regular opening hours: Monday to Sunday from 00:00-24:00.
-1.4 Technical characteristic Water connections along stabling tracks.
-1.5 Information related to the user charge The charge for the use of this service is included in the charge for the stabling service, see Chapter 7.3.5.2.1.
+1. General information

+1.1 Description Water connections for the filling of the reservoirs of railway vehicles with process water.

+Filler hydrants 1.2 Locations Information on the presence of filler hydrants at specific stabling yards is available in the form of maps.
+These maps are available on the ProRail Logistics Portal .
+1.3 Opening times Regular opening hours: Monday to Sunday from 00:00-24:00 hrs.
+1.4 Technical characteristics Water connections along stabling tracks (not drinking water).
+1.5 Information related to the user charge The charge for the use of this service is included in the charge for the stabling and shunting service, see section 7.3.5.2.1.

-7.3.5.2.6 Service points
+7.3.5.2.7 Service points

-.d.d.z.to del vido ponto Service points General information 1.1 Description Utilities to support the internal cleaning of railway vehicles.
+Service points 1.
+General information 1.1 Description Utilities to support the internal cleaning of railway vehicles.
 1.2 Locations Information on the presence of service points at specific stabling yards is available in the form of maps.
 These maps are available on the ProRail Logistics Portal .
-1.3 Opening times Regular opening hours: Monday to Sunday from 00:00-24:00.
-1.4 Technical characteristic Service points are cabinets to which one or more utilities are connected. hot water cold water sink with sewerage connection fixed wall socket, 230V AC fixed wall socket, 400V AC 1.5 Information related to the user charge The charge for the use of this service is included in the charge for the stabling service, see Chapter 7.3.5.2.1.
+1.3 Opening times Regular opening hours: Monday to Sunday from 00:00-24:00 hrs.
+1.4 Technical characteristics Service points are cabinets to which one or more utilities are connected: • hot process water (not drinking water) • cold process water (not drinking water) • integrated filler hydrant • sink with sewerage connection • fixed wall socket, 230V AC • fixed wall socket, 400V AC 1.5 Information related to the user charge The charge for the use of this service is included in the charge for the stabling and shunting service, see section 7.3.5.2.1.

-7.3.5.2.7 Brake-testing cabinets
+7.3.5.2.8 Brake-testing cabinets